ToxicBox/ToxicBox/README.md

 1.0.7 - 01.05.2016

-From this version an animations rendering will be carry through Velocity.js.
-That’s why the library will be necessary<br />
+Starting from version jquery.toxicbox 1.0.7 plugin <a href="http://velocityjs.org/" rel="nofollow" target="_blank">Velocity.js</a> is recommended for the plug-in (it provides faster animation than standard jQuery).<br />
-Fetching of dialogue boxes “datbox” and “alert” was attended to the js.
-DB script<br />
+Starting from version 1.0.7 it is allowed to call windows of Databox and Alert type directly from the js scenarios.<br />
 New theme was attended<br />
 File CSS was renew<br />
 Etc minor fixes<br />